 • Nearest Major Airport: McGhee Tyson Airport (TYS) in Knoxville

 Mammoth Lakes is tucked among the eastern Sierra Mountains in Northern California, the perfect place for a mountain retreat.
-October is an ideal month to visit as it has slightly cool temperatures that feel warm as the days are full of sunshine.
+October is an ideal month to visit, as it offers slightly cool temperatures that still feel warm, with days full of sunshine.
 In addition, you’ll get the town to yourself without the crowds usually seen in the busy summer and winter ski seasons.

-Nature lovers will find an endless number of hiking trails among lakes, rivers, and waterfalls ranging from easy to difficult.
-Before you head out for the day, make a point to pick up the tastiest sandwiches and pastries from Schat’s Bakery & Café in town and take it to go for a picnic.
+Nature lovers will find an endless number of hiking trails among lakes, rivers, and waterfalls, ranging from easy to difficult.
+Before you head out for the day, make a point to pick up the tastiest sandwiches and pastries from Schat’s Bakery & Café in town and take them to go for a picnic.

 A view of the rocky mountains, green trees, yellow brush cover, and blue lake at Mammoth Lakes in California in October.